Image for Dill-ight in Homegrown Herbs

 Basil

-This year we will have lots of varieties of basil.
-You’ll find several downy-mildew-resistant ones like Elenora, Devotion, Obsession and Passion.
-African Blue will be back, which is more tolerant to lower temperatures than other basils, delicious in pesto, and loved by pollinators.
-You can also find purple, lemon, Greek, Thai, Tulsi and Holy basils at the sale!
+We have lots of varieties of basil.
+You’ll find several downy mildew-resistant varieties, like Eleonora.
+African Blue is more tolerant of lower temperatures than other basil varieties, delicious in pesto, and loved by pollinators.
+You can also find Dark Opal, lemon, Thai, and Holy basil!

 Lavender